sandor-lokos/test2/README.md

-# test2
+# Teszt repo
-Test repo for demosntration
+Test repo for demosntration in the 1st semester of 2025/2026